apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### February 10th, 2017: Apache Jackrabbit Oak 1.4.13 released
+Apache Jackrabbit Oak 1.4.13 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.4) page for more details.

 #### February 9th, 2017: Apache Jackrabbit 2.6.8 released
 Apache Jackrabbit 2.6.8 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the